bcbio/bcbio-nextgen-vm/README.rst

 ----------------

-Run `bcbio-nextgen`_ genomic sequencing analysis pipelines using code and tools isolated inside of lightweight containers.
+Run `bcbio-nextgen`_ genomic sequencing analysis pipelines using code and tools on cloud platforms or isolated inside of lightweight containers.
 This enables:

 - Improved installation: Pre-installing all required biological code, tools and system libraries inside a container removes the difficulties associated with